1coderookie/Kobra2MaxInsights/docs/firmware/fw_kobraOS.md

-??? info "Printer.cfg Of The Kobra 2 Max"
+??? info "Printer.cfg Of The Kobra 2 Plus"

     ```
     []
     [printer]